Supreme Court Ends SEE-LAW, Reduces Duration of LLB Program

 The Supreme Court of Pakistan has suspended the SEE-LAW exam for foreign graduates and approved reducing the LLB degree duration from five to four years, marking a major legal education reform.

-In a major development for legal education in Pakistan, the Supreme Court has ordered the suspension of the Special Equivalence Examination (SEE-LAW) for law graduates of foreign universities.
-The apex court also approved reducing the duration of the LLB degree program from five years to four years.
+In a landmark reform for legal education, the Supreme Court of Pakistan has suspended the Special Equivalence Examination (SEE-LAW) for foreign law graduates and approved reducing the LLB degree duration from five years to four years.
+These changes aim to streamline legalĀ education and remove unnecessary barriers for aspiring lawyers.

 -